2020 Mt Himlung Himal Ascent

 Following months of training, including ‘practice’ climbs scaling icy peaks in New Zealand, to master the technical expertise and fitness level that is required to climb Mt Himlung Himal, the team will take on the 28 day climb to reach the summit.
 This is a remarkable effort on the part of the members of this team to raise much needed funds for GI cancer research.

-“We are undertaking this noteworthy Gutsy Challenge to raise funds to support innovative and vital research so that we can continue to provide better treatments for people living with GI Cancer,” said Associate Professor Niall Tebbutt.
+“We are undertaking this noteworthy Gutsy Challenge to raise funds to support innovative and vital research so that we can continue to provide better treatments for people living with GI Cancer,” said Professor Niall Tebbutt.
 “We need your support in helping us reach the top so that we can achieve our ultimate aim of making GI cancer a disease of the past.”

 GI cancer includes cancer of the oesophagus, stomach, liver, gallbladder and biliary tract, pancreas, large and small bowel and rectum and anus.